mrmacright/Metal-HUD-Mobile-Config/README.md

 ✅ Requires Xcode app

-❌ Windows is not supported, do not make requests for it! macOS exclusive tools like xcrun devicectl are required that are not available on Windows
+❌ Windows is not supported! macOS exclusive tools like xcrun devicectl are required that are not available on Windows

 ### Supported devices for Metal HUD
 ✅ iOS 16 or later / iPadOS 16 or later